Aubameyang signs for Barcelona on free transfer following Arsenal exit

 Two of those efforts came in an FA Cup final victory over Chelsea in 2020 and he also landed two Premier League Golden Boots during his time with the Gunners, but he fell out of favour with Mikel Arteta in the first half of the current campaign.

-Aubameyang was stripped of the club captaincy and exiled from the Spanish manager's plans following a disciplinary breach during the festive period, with his final appearance coming from the bench in a 2-1 loss to Everton on December 6.
+Aubameyang was stripped of the club captaincy and exiled from the Spaniard's plans following a disciplinary breach during the festive period, with his final appearance coming from the bench in a 2-1 loss to Everton on December 6.

 Barca fans will hope that Aubameyang can now rediscover his best form in La Liga as they chase Champions League qualification under Xavi, and he could be in line to make his debut when they take on Atletico Madrid on Sunday.